barrancocarlos/multer-express.js/README.md

 ![Alt Text](https://github.com/barrancocarlos/multer-express.js/blob/master/public/images/node.jpg)

-Simple project to serve as guidance for uploading files using node.js, express.js, multer and mongodb
+Simple project to serve as guidance for uploading files using node.js, express.js, multer and mongodb.

+You can use the form to upload profiles with a picture.
+You can create, read, update and delete the profiles.

 ![Alt Text](https://github.com/barrancocarlos/multer-express.js/blob/master/public/images/multer-capture.jpg)